-Mobile phone signal is getting better all the time and these days most UK residents can generally get a signal where they live, but there are still some who can’t or who don’t get very good signal.
+Mobile phone signal is getting better all the time and these days most UK residents can generally get a 4G or at the very least a 3G signal where they live, but there are still some who can’t or who don’t get very good signal.

-If you have signal problems at home then there’s an easy way to boost it.
-Three has a box called ‘Home Signal’ which you can request, it’s available free of charge to those with bad signal at home or work, however you may have to return it if you cancel your Three contract.
+Three Home Signal is a box which you could request, it was available free of charge to those with bad signal at home or work, however, although there's no Three Home Signal cost you may have to return it if you cancel your Three contract.

-Home Signal is basically a little black box, which you connect both to a power supply and to your router.
+Three Home Signal is basically a little black box, which you connect both to a power supply and to your router.
 Once it’s plugged in you’ll have to wait for it to connect, during which time you’ll see a flashing green light.
-This tends to take around ten minutes and can take up to an hour as it needs to both download the latest software and connect to the Three network.
+This tends to take around ten minutes but can take up to an hour as it needs to both download the latest software and connect to the Three network.

 If you don’t want to rely on a Wi-Fi network there are other things you can try.
 For one thing simply charging your battery can improve your signal, especially if you don’t currently have much battery left.